 Three wounded in magnetic IED explosion in Kabul

-At least three civilians were injured in a magnetic IED explosion in Police District 6 of Kabul City on Monday morning, the Kabul police confirmed.
+At least three civilians were injured in a magnetic mine blast in Police District 6 of Kabul City on Monday morning, the Kabul police confirmed.

 According to Kabul police, the magnetic mine was attached to a Prado type vehicle in the Haji Nabi township in PD 6.